Vedic Meditation Mantras 101: A Complete Guide

 Unlike other forms of meditation involving mantras, you won’t find a Vedic Meditation mantra list or Vedic Meditation mantra examples.
 They are not written down but passed orally and in person from qualified instructors to students in a beginner Vedic Meditation Course.
 The meditator doesn’t share their mantra, as it’s been selected uniquely for them.

 Instructors who have completed extensive training with Thom Knoles are experts in the knowledge of Vedic Meditation mantras, and how to appropriately assign them.
-Just as in Ayurveda there are several psychophysiological types, a Vedic Meditation teacher is able to a mantra that best suits their students.
+Just as in Ayurveda there are several psychophysiological types, a Vedic Meditation teacher selects a mantra that best suits their students.
 You won’t find YouTube Channels, blog posts, or virtual meetings to help with choosing a mantra for Vedic Meditation.

 HOW YOU GET A VEDIC MEDITATION MANTRA IS AS IMPORTANT AS THE MANTRA ITSELF